 Posted by Baljeet Malhotra on December 30, 2016

 Throughout my career, I have used various open source libraries (software or freeware) to build software systems primarily for data management and analytics applications.
-I knew open source software may be governed by different types of licenses, but I did not necessarily know the details, in particular about those technical and somewhat convoluted licensing conditions that could pose compliance challenges.
+I knew the software may be governed by different types of open source licenses, but I did not necessarily know the details, in particular about those technical and somewhat convoluted licensing conditions that could pose compliance challenges.

 The main problem in this context is that open source licenses are subjective and their interpretation depends on the technical usage of the corresponding open source software.
 Therefore, it’s difficult to determine the level of legal risks (even before knowing the precise compliance issues) involved in using open source software.
 In general, what helps developers (who are usually not legal experts) regardless of how they are using or integrating open source software, is a broad classification of licenses based on the risks they pose in terms of legal compliance.